Frequently Asked Questions

 Group therapy sessions - $50 per 2-hour session each week, $270 for the 6-week program ($30 savings).
 Visit my group page for more information.

-Your recovery and getting back to feeling like yourself again is worth the investment!
-It allows you to give your best self to your loved ones, and that has often meant the world to the women I've treated.
+Therapy is an investment.
+Your recovery and getting back to feeling like yourself again is worth it.
+It allows you to give your best self to your loved ones, and that has often been priceless to the women I've treated.

 Do you offer lower-fee sessions for individual therapy?

-Yes!
-I have a limited number of lower-fee slots through Open Path Collective for $45 per 60-minute session.
+I have a limited number of lower-fee slots through Open Path Collective for $45 per 60-minute session for a struggling mom who cannot afford my full fee, does not have insurnace, or her deductible is too high.
 Intake session is $75.
-Open Path is a nonprofit organization that helps people find affordable psychotherapy services when they don't have insurance, their deductible is too high, or they're paying out-of-pocket for a provider who is not in-network with their insurance.
+Open Path is a nonprofit organization that helps people find affordable psychotherapy services.
 You will pay a one-time $49 membership fee which will allow you to work with any Open Path therapist at an affordable rate for the rest of your life (sessions cannot be charged more than $50/hour).
 These slots are limited, so feel free to contact me to see if any are available.

 Do you take my insurance?